Bhagyashreekhidake/Sales_Report_Dashboard/README.md

-# Amazon Sales Dashboard
+# SuperStore Sales Dashboard

-This repository contains a Power BI dashboard analyzing Amazon sales data by region, category, payment mode, States and more.
+This repository contains a Power BI dashboard analyzing SuperStore sales data by region, category, payment mode, States and more.
 This project focuses on the sales by different region for the year 2019/2020, showcasing insights into profit, quantity, and Average delivery days etc.

 # Features